 Life expectancy at birth in Georgia is 77.2 years, lower than the life expectancy at birth for the US overall, which is 78.9 years.
-So, if you purchased a 30-year term life policy in Georgia at age 50, you would be more likely than not to pass away before 80 years of age, the end of the term.
+What if you purchased a 30-year term life policy in Georgia at age 50?
+You'd be more likely than not to pass away before 80 years of age, the end of the term.

-On the other hand, if you were 34 years old and purchased a 30-year term life policy, you would be well under Georgia’s life expectancy of 77.2 years old when the policy term ended.
-You’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.
+On the other hand, what if you were 34 years old and purchased a 30-year term life policy?
+You'd be well under Georgia’s life expectancy of 77.2 years old when the policy term ended.
+And you’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.

 Firearm Deaths - Places that have higher rates of accidental or premature death generally have higher rates.
 A significant part of these untimely deaths comes from firearm injuries, which account for about 33,000 deaths in the US every year.
 In Georgia, the death rate from injury due to firearms is 12.6 per 100,000 deaths, the #19 highest rate in the country.
 Nationwide, the average firearm death rate is 10.4 per 100,000.

-Gender - Since women live longer than men on average, they pay less for life insurance than a similar man would, other things being equal.
-In Georgia, the percentage of the population that’s female is 51.1%, and the percentage that’s male is 48.9%.
+Gender - Women live longer than men on average.
+So they pay less for life insurance than a similar man would.
+In Georgia, the percentage of the population that’s female is 51.1%.
+The percentage that’s male is 48.9%.
 In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.

-Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance, other things being equal, than those who don’t.
+Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance.

-Marital Status - Research shows that on average, married people live longer and are healthier than similar single people.
+Marital Status - Married people live longer and are healthier than similar single people.
 So, if you’re married, you can get a modest discount on life insurance.
-According to the most recent data available from the US Census, in Georgia in 2009, the rate of marriage for people over 15 was 42.5 per 1,000 people, the rate of divorce was 23.2 per 1,000 people, and the rate of widowhood was 10.8 per 1,000 people.
+In Georgia in 2009, the rate of marriage for people over 15 was 42.5 per 1,000 people.
+The rate of divorce was 23.2 per 1,000 people.
+And the rate of widowhood was 10.8 per 1,000 people.

-Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous, mundane office job, other things being equal.
+Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous, mundane office job.
 The most common job in Georgia is a textile worker.

-Tobacco Use - Because tobacco users don’t live as long as non-tobacco users (other things being equal) tobacco users pay substantially more for life insurance than an identical non-tobacco user would pay for the same policy.
-Tobacco use is associated with a number of health complications, such as heart disease, stroke, and COPD, any of which may cause higher rates as well as an earlier death.
+Tobacco Use - Tobacco users don’t live as long as non-tobacco users.
+So tobacco users pay a lot more for life insurance.
+Tobacco use is associated with a number of health complications, such as heart disease, stroke, and COPD.
+Any of which may cause higher rates as well as an earlier death.